Learn how your local Master Gardener program can help you!

 How do I become a master gardener?

-In Rockwall County, a seventy-two hour training program takes place over 12 weeks from August to November.
-Currently the training program is only being offered in odd-numbered years.
-The next opportunity will be in 2017.
+In Rockwall County, a seventy-two-hour training program takes place over 12 weeks from August to November.
 A fee is required to cover the staff time, facilities and material needed.
 Trust me, extension offices aren’t trying to profit from these classes.
 And you’re likely to get some amazing resources you cannot buy anywhere.

 What do master gardeners do?

-After the initial training, master gardeners are free to spend our volunteer and continuing education hours on almost any we want, as long as it’s extension-approved.
+After the initial training, master gardeners are free to spend our volunteer and continuing education hours on almost any we want, as long as it is Extension approved.
 Some gardeners spend hour after hour preparing and tending community gardens.
 Other volunteer opportunities include speaking to groups about gardening, harvesting veggies for the food bank and teaching garden classes.

 Why master gardening?